taha007860/NFTs-Website/README.md

 ### Design:

-I adhered to the provided screenshots for inspiration, focusing on the main layout and branding.
-While detailed design was not mandatory, I ensured the inclusion of basic layout and branding elements for a polished appearance.
+I ensured the inclusion of basic layout and branding elements for a polished appearance.

 ### Data Loading: